Is there any biological or natural treatment for rheumatic diseases such as lupus, scleroderma, and rheumatoid arthritis?

 When one side of the system is active and being stimulated by certain cytokines, the other side is inhibited.
 In cases of rheumatic disease, this system is out of balance and the cytokines are not balancing each other correctly.

 It is theorized that chronic infections can cause certain types of rheumatic disease, and the link seems to be the strongest for rheumatoid arthritis.
-Conventional medical journals have reported that almost 50% of rheumatoid arthritis can be put into remission with long-term antibiotic therapies.
-The catch is that the antibiotic has to be one that easily penetrates into the cells because many of these infections are theorized to be cell-wall deficient, and thus much more adept at hiding from the immune system by seeking shelter inside otherwise healthy human cells.
+A subset of patients may benefit from antimicrobial treatment.
+Early versions of this protocol have been described by “the Road Back Foundation” - The catch is that the antibiotic has to be one that easily penetrates into the cells because many of these infections are theorized to be cell-wall deficient, and thus much more adept at hiding from the immune system by seeking shelter inside otherwise healthy human cells.
 These antibiotics include doxycycline, minocycline, and tetracycline.
 While this may be an effective approach, long-term use of antibiotics is slow and many patients cannot tolerate them.
+There is considerable risk with such treatment.

-From an infection point of view, an even better treatment approach is called oxidative medicine.
-This therapy is particular therapy is well-chosen because it can be rapid at controlling the immunological imbalance.
-Furthermore, we often find that chronic infections can lead to hyperviscosity of the blood (it becomes too thick) and the oxidative therapies directly address this blood stagnation.
+From an infection point of view, an alternative treatment approach is called oxidative medicine.
+We often find that chronic infections can lead to hyperviscosity of the blood (it becomes too thick) and the oxidative therapies directly address this blood stagnation.
 Often times rheumatic patients will tell us that their blood feels “thick” and thus the muscles and joints ache – the patients may be right.
 This also correlates with the traditional Chinese medical diagnosis of “blood stagnation” in these disorders.

-These oxidative treatments are simple to administer and usually free of side-effects.
-In rheumatic patients, a Herxheimer or healing/detox reaction can occur after the first few treatments.
+These oxidative treatments are simple to administer and usually well tolerated.
+In rheumatic patients, a temporary worsening can sometimes happen on initiation of therapy.
 In this reaction, symptoms temporarily get worse before they get better; this is a normal response to therapy.
 The treatments themselves are called ozone therapy by major autohemotherapy or ultraviolet blood irradiation.
 Generally in chronic cases, a treatment is given twice a week for 3 weeks and then once a week for 4 weeks.
-Supportive treatment can be given once every 1-2 months usually, all the while the patient having their system rebalanced and symptoms removed without the use of drugs.
+Supportive treatment can be given once every 1-2 months usually.

 One of the best resources for patients who have rheumatoid diseases is a non-profit foundation called the Arthritis Trust of America.
 They have a wide variety of articles on their website, and although some may be a bit technical for the average reader, they provide a wealth of information on natural treatments for arthritis.
 Their website is www.arthritistrust.org.